 Will I still get my payment if I don't choose Instant Transfer?

 Absolutely!
-We'll deposit your payment via ACH using standard delivery options to your primary bank account on your Bill.com account, and you won’t be charged the Instant Transfer fee.
+We'll deposit your payment via ACH to your primary bank account on your Bill.com account, using standard delivery options.
+You won’t be charged the Instant Transfer fee.

 Is Instant Transfer available to my employees?